INVESTIGATION: Undercover video shows workers sentenced to community service in Tulsa not working

 8:22 PM, Apr 27, 2013

 TULSA - When people are sentenced to community service instead of jail time, they are supposed to work in the community.

-According to the City of Tulsa website, when a defendant does not have the ability to pay his or her fines and/or court costs the Court may sentence that person to a community service 'work day' order.
+City of Tulsa website, when a defendant does not have the ability to pay his or her fines and/or court costs the Court may sentence that person to a community service 'work day' order.